coderefinery/train-the-trainer/_episodes/05-partnership.md

 - After phase 2, travel and accommodation for workshops will be financed by the hosting institution, similarly to the Carpentries model.
-- The lesson material will be maintained by the community and volunteers but employers will be encouraged to allow instructors across Nordics to participate in-kind in 1-2 workshops/year.
+- The lesson material will be maintained by the community and volunteers.
+- Employers will be encouraged to allow instructors across Nordics to participate in-kind in 1-2 workshops/year.
 - A completely self-financed organization may not be realistic, but we aim to arrive at a project which can continue using 0.5 - 1 FTE/year for coordination.

 Reaching this goal will depend on developing institutional recognition for the project.
 But how do we get there?

 ---

 ## Benefits

+Universities, e-Science initiatives and other organizations need to be convinced to support or otherwise endorse CodeRefinery.

+The pitch can be quite simple - continuity of the CodeRefinery project will lead to:
 - More competent scientists and researchers
   - Software development is a core part of research for many scientists and researchers in the Nordics
-  - CodeRefinery contributes to an increased competence in software development tools and techniques among scientists and researchers.
+  - CodeRefinery contributes to an increased competence in software development tools and techniques among scientists and researchers
   - Preparation and delivery of workshops is also a great learning opportunity for the instructors
 - Better science
   - Reproducibility of research code